 1. Tide Free and Gentle Laundry Detergent Pods

-This amazing product has already had a shout-out, but we bring it to you again.
-Yes, it’s that good.
-If you like pods in the laundry room, the Tide Free and Gentle pods are awesome for sensitive skin.
+This amazing product is great if you like pods in the laundry room.
+The Tide Free and Gentle pods are awesome for sensitive skin.

 Hypoallergenic, free of dyes and perfumes, and dermatologist tested, you can rest assured that this formula will suit sensitive skin.